Information about overnight stay

 Many things will happen in the Day of Surgery Admissions area while you are waiting for your child to have the procedure:

 It is important that neither you or your child leave the area unless you have told the nurse caring for your child.

 Our play therapist and volunteers will help to entertain and distract your child with games, craft or toys while they are waiting to go for their procedure.

 One parent/carer may accompany your child to the anaesthetic room and remain while the anaesthetic is given.
 You will then be asked to leave the theatre area.
 Babies under seven months are usually given the anaesthetic without the parent/carer being present.
-This will be discussed with yo and the Anaesthetist.
+This will be discussed between you and the Anaesthetist.

 Consent for operations and investigations

 Only a legal guardian may sign a consent form.
 Please do not leave the admissions area until you have signed:

 During the procedure

 When your child is asleep staff will take or direct you to your child's ward.
 We recommend you remain in the ward/parent room until your child returns from recovery.
 It is very important that doctors can contact you if necessary, so please let the staff know if you leave the area.

 After the procedure